 The Suburban Revitalisation program provided $32,809 in funding for the project which was completed in August 2022.
 The project was delivered in partnership with Different Journeys.

-This program will deliver a community grant program allowing not-for-profit and community organisations located in Boronia to apply for grants of up to $5,000.
-Grants can go towards the purchase of small electric appliances or technical equipment needed to support community programs and contribute to Boronia's ongoing revitalisation.
+This program delivered a community grant program allowing 18 not-for-profit and community organisations located in Boronia to apply for grants of up to $5,000, towards the purchase of small electric appliances or technical equipment needed to support community programs and contribute to Boronia's ongoing revitalisation.

 The Suburban Revitalisation Program provided $50,000 in funding for the project and it was completed by Knox City Council in June 2022.